ibm-js/delite/docs/Widget.md

 # delite/Widget

-`delite/Widget` is a mixin used by all widgets.
+`delite/Widget` is the superclass for all visual widgets.
 It provides fine grained lifecycle methods, shorthand notation for declaring custom setters, and code to read widget parameters specified as DOMNode attributes.